 The battery features a single power button, and vapers can choose between draw-activation or manual firing when vaping.
-The exterior of the device is an aluminum alloy with plastic elements in the pod.
+The exterior of the device is an aluminium alloy with plastic elements in the pod.

 The cell can also output a maximum of 11W and the coil can fire as low as 1.4ohms.
 The pods connect to the battery section through a magnetic connection, and there is a micro USB port on its tip for quick charging.

 The Uwell Caliburn Pod Review: The First Look

 The Uwell Caliburn has a very simple design.
 The device is unremarkable in its simplicity, but its straightforward appearance and operation are also its biggest assets.
 The battery section has a single button on its front, along with a small LED to show battery life (green – over 60%, blue – 30-60%, red – under 30%) and when this all-in-one device is in operation.

 The button not only turns on the vape pod but enables the auto-draw system of the battery.
 There is a new technology on the cell that automatically reverts to manual operation if the chip detects a problem with the auto-draw system.

 The entire battery chassis features an aluminium alloy build, and when the pod is installed, the unit weighs just over 30g, making it lightweight and portable.
 Together, the Caliburn measures just over 110mm or 4.3 inches and has a width of 0.5 inches.